 As with all pain, the earlier you intervene and do something about it, the better.
 This is mainly because when we’re in pain we tend to change the way we move to compensate, which can actually reinforce pains or introduce new ones.

 Pelvic girdle pain can come on gradually or suddenly after a fall or slip.
 If you’ve had PGP before, or you have an old pelvic injury, or a history of lower back pain or hyper-mobility, you are more likely to suffer from PGP.

-Generally, after you've given birth, your pelvic pain will start to go because the load is gone and your hormones will begin to normalise.
+Generally, after you've given birth, your pelvic pain will start to go because the load is gone and your hormones and posture will begin to normalise.
 But for some people it can continue.
 Pregnancy hormones can linger well beyond the fourth trimester and until a few months after you stop breastfeeding.

 Every individual person is different and so it’s always best to be assessed by a physiotherapist as soon as you have any sign of pain.
 You can ask your GP to refer you to a physiotherapist, ideally one who is experienced in obstetric pelvic joint problems.
 They’ll be able to recommend what’s best in your specific case, but you could be looking at some changes to your routine to minimise load and stress on the area, manual therapy with a physiotherapist, plus a series of exercises to strengthen the area.